Post last updated: March 2021

 - Advice Local Review

 Rewind….What are citations and why are they important?

-Citations (aka local business listings) are a key part of local search optimization.
-A citation is a mention of your business on a third-party website – typically a local business directory, event site, industry/niche directory or review site.
+Citations (a.k.a. local business listings) are a key part of local search optimization.
+A citation is any mention of your business on a third-party website—typically a local business directory, event site, industry/niche directory or review site.
 These mentions contain your Business Name, Address and Phone Number (also known together as NAP) but the listing can (and should) contain many more details about your business, like a description of your products or services, business hours, types of payments accepted, images, etc.

 You can learn more about the importance of citations (and see examples) by reading our complete guide to local citations.